 - Synonyms: garment nevus, nevus pigmentosus et pilosus, giant nevus, verrucous nevus, and giant pigmented nevus.

 The vast majority of CNNs noted at birth are small and singular, and no gender predilection has been demonstrated.
-The most reliable prevalence rate for CNN in a homogeneous ethnic group was obtained by biopsying all pigmented lesions in 841 white infants examined ...
+The most reliable prevalence rate for CNN in a homogeneous ethnic group was obtained by biopsying all pigmented lesions in 841 white infants examined within ...